Codecademy/docs/documentation/content-standards.md

 ## Standards: File Name

 The file name should be the title of the entry, in lowercase, with words replaced by dashes and punctuation removed, followed by **.md**.

-So, to give an example, an entry titled "What is Three.js?" should have the file name **what-is-three-js.md**.
+To give an example, an entry titled "What is Three.js?" should have the file name **what-is-three-js.md**.

 ## Standards: Content